cesoun/QuickSprite/README.md

 Click any of the images within the `scroll view` to remove in the case you don't need any.

 Finally, click the `save file` button and export it to wherever you want.
 Open that file and copy the text into a `.gani` file.
+Alternatively you can click `copy sprites` and paste them directly from your clipboard.

 [![Video Link](https://img.youtube.com/vi/dyXG-uzXw4Y/0.jpg)](https://www.youtube.com/watch?v=dyXG-uzXw4Y)